bytex-solutions/snamp/docs/updating.md

 Select SNAMP Resource Adapter which you want to upgrade.
 For example, you want to update `SNMP Resource Adapter`.

 The first, you should uninstall it:
-1. Print `feature:uninstall snmp-adapter-feature` in the shell console and press ENTER
-2. Go to `<snamp>/deploy` folder and delete `snmp-adapter-feature-1.0.0.kar` file
+1. Go to `<snamp>/deploy` folder and delete `snmp-adapter-feature-1.0.0.kar` file
-3. Verify that SNMP Resource Adapter is uninstalled with `feature:list -i` command
+2. Verify that SNMP Resource Adapter is uninstalled with `feature:list -i` command

 The second, you should install a new version of SNAMP Resource Adapter:
 1. Download a new version of SNAMP Resource Adapter.
 The name of the downloaded file must have name similar to this: `snmp-adapter-feature-1.1.0.kar`